bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Monday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

 - -53% in Champaign County
 - -30% in Illinois
-- -18% in the United States
+- -20% in the United States
-- -9% worldwide
+- -7% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"